zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Maintain to heal.
 Pain, sagna, editors, consciousness are not in the eczema.
 The impoverished is maintained for a long time in order to heal.

-“To see the single editor group resulting from the Gamaniya Amisy doctrines There is no fear. '
+"To see the single editor group resulting from the Gamaniya Amisy doctrines There is no fear. '

 [APZ 186.4] (#apz186 .4) {#apz186 .4 .ref .apz} "Similar Lots of Cravings and Firewood
-Whether you look discreetly at a yamkalek, any extreme reflex Nekera” Vajira Bhikuni says this to the papiya leaardid.
+Whether you look discreetly at a yamkalek, any extreme reflex Nekera" Vajira Bhikuni says this to the papiya leaardid.

-“Kimu?
+"Kimu?
 Does an animal think?
 Trailer, visualized electro, the single editor Pidecki.
 Here the animal does not take the odds.

-“What is the caravan for the sake of the organs, and when there are masses The animal is in the business”
+"What is the caravan for the sake of the organs, and when there are masses The animal is in the business"

-“The sadness here is down. there is sadness.
+"The sadness here is down. there is sadness.
 Doom suffers.
-Nobody but suffering There is no bottom here, no one who is impoverished here.”
+Nobody but suffering There is no bottom here, no one who is impoverished here."

 [APZ 186.5] (#apz186 .5) {#apz186 .5 .ref .apz} "Will this go to mine
-There is nothing,” said the monk, the epidermis himself looking for the image.
+There is nothing," said the monk, the epidermis himself looking for the image.
 It also seeks pain, sagna, editors seek consciousness.
 Seeks the tree of the consciousness.
 Looking for the image and looking for the image of the figure He has pain, sagna, editors, some about seeking consciousness